Power Quality Solutions

 Power Quality Solutions Built for Modern Utilities

-Modern life depends on a steady supply of high-quality power, but maintaining that standard is getting harder every year.
-Utility engineers today face unprecedented power quality challenges driven by rapid changes in how electricity is generated, delivered and consumed across the distribution network.
+Modern life depends on a steady supply of high-quality power.
+But maintaining that standard is getting harder every year.
+Electricity generation, delivery and consumption are all changing fast — and utility engineers are facing power quality challenges their predecessors never saw.

-Utilities that relied on simple voltage monitoring a decade ago now need high-resolution power quality analyzers capable of capturing sub-cycle transients, harmonic distortion and fast voltage fluctuations that conventional meters miss entirely.
+A decade ago, simple voltage monitoring was enough.
+Not anymore.
+Utilities now need high-resolution power quality analyzers that can capture sub-cycle transients, harmonic distortion and fast voltage fluctuations — the kind of disturbances conventional meters miss entirely.

 Why Power Quality Problems Matter

 As more electronics connect to the grid, they both depend on and disrupt power quality.
-Sensitive devices are easily affected by voltage sags, harmonics, flicker and transients, but they can also create these issues for other customers on the same circuit.
-Poor power quality leads to equipment failures, costly downtime for industrial and commercial customers, reliability issues that drive customer complaints, regulatory pressure, premature transformer aging from harmonic heating and misoperation of protective relays.
+Sensitive devices are easily affected by voltage sags, harmonics, flicker and transients.
+They can also create these same problems for other customers on the same circuit.
+The result: equipment failures, costly downtime, regulatory pressure, and premature transformer aging.

 For critical systems like medical devices, data centers and manufacturing machinery, even a momentary disturbance can have major consequences.
-A single voltage sag lasting only a few cycles can shut down a semiconductor fab, spoil a pharmaceutical batch or trigger hours of data center recovery.
-That is why accurate, high-resolution power quality monitoring has become essential infrastructure for every modern utility.
+A single voltage sag lasting only a few cycles can shut down a semiconductor fab, spoil a pharmaceutical batch, or trigger hours of data center recovery.

 How Power Monitors, Inc. Solves Power Quality Challenges

-At Power Monitors, Inc. (PMI), we equip utilities with the tools and expertise to tackle power quality challenges quickly, accurately and confidently.
-For more than three decades, our power quality recorders and analyzers have helped utility engineers track down intermittent disturbances, verify compliance and respond to customer complaints with data-backed answers.
+At Power Monitors, Inc. (PMI), we equip utilities with the tools and expertise to tackle power quality challenges quickly and confidently.
+For more than three decades, our recorders and analyzers have helped engineers track down intermittent disturbances, verify compliance, and answer customer complaints with real data.

 The PMI Power Quality Ecosystem

 PMI offers three flagship power quality recorders plus Merlin™, our AI-powered analytics platform.
-Whether you need a compact investigative tool, a meter-base recorder, a high-speed substation instrument or intelligent automated analysis across your entire fleet, there is a PMI solution for the job.
-Each recorder integrates seamlessly with our cloud platform and with Merlin™, so engineers can share data and investigate events from anywhere.
+Need a compact investigative tool?
+A meter-base recorder?
+A high-speed substation instrument?
+There’s a PMI solution for the job.
+Every recorder connects to our cloud platform and to Merlin™, so your team can share data and investigate events from anywhere.

 Seeker